Accidents with Overloaded or Oversized Trucks in Ohio

-There are a significant number of federal and state regulations surrounding commercial trucks, and more than a few focus on trucks’ size and weight.
-That is because overloaded trucks on U.S. roads present a serious danger to motorists.
-Trucks that are too heavy, too large, and improperly loaded are much more likely to cause accidents than trucks that comply with all relevant size and weight laws.
+There are various regulations surrounding commercial trucks, and more than a few focus on size and weight.
+That is because overloaded and wide-load trucks on U.S. roads present a clear danger.
+Trucks that are too heavy, too large, and improperly loaded are much more likely to cause accidents than result in devastating injuries.

 If you were injured in a truck accident, contact the experienced Ohio truck accident lawyers from Kisling, Nestico & Redick as soon as possible.
-Working with an attorney who knows the ins and outs of trucking accidents is essential to obtaining the maximum compensation for your injuries.
-We understand the necessity of preserving evidence, working with independent investigators to determine if the truck was overloaded, and gathering evidence of the improper weight or size to support your claim for compensation.
-If we are able to discover evidence that the trucker, motor carrier, or another party violated state or federal law, we may have a greater likelihood of obtaining you compensation.
+Working with an attorney who knows the ins and outs of trucking industry regulations is essential to obtaining the maximum compensation.
+At KNR, we know what it takes to determine if the truck was overloaded and how to make a compelling case for the compensation you deserve.

-Call us today at 1-800-HURT-NOW to schedule an initial case consultation.
+Call KNR at 1-800-HURT-NOW to schedule a free consultation.

 Every vehicle’s maximum GVWR is based on the truck’s axles, frame, suspension, brakes, and other features, which are rated by the vehicle manufacturers.
-There is an allowable GVWR for each axle, and the GVWR for the truck cannot be more than the combined ratings allowed for each of its axles.
+There is an allowable GVWR for each axle, and the GVWR for the truck cannot be more than the combined ratings for each axle.
 However, most regulations call for a maximum weight less than the total figure for all axles.
 In general, larger trucks with more axles can carry more weight than smaller vehicles with fewer axles.

 Trucks also have a Gross Combination Weight Rating (GCWR).
 To calculate this figure, motor carriers and regulators look at more than the weight of the cab and trailer.
 They must also add in the weight of the trucker, passengers, fuel, and cargo.